deekshithalle/drowsiness_detection/README.md

 project title : Drowsiness Detection

-The main intension of this project is detectinf the drowsiness of person based on EAR ratio.
+The main intension of this project is detection the drowsiness of person based on EAR ratio.